mabalam/mabalam.github.io/_posts/2018-05-28-apartment-rent.md

 ![](/images/misc/apartment-rent1.PNG)

 ### Main results
-Mean apartment rents near metro stations (within 20 minutes walking distance) is $2,266 and apartments farther away is rented out at $1,893 per month.
-This means you need to be ready to pay an additional amount of $300 if you want to take advantage of metro stations for daily commutes.
+Mean apartment rents near metro stations (within 20 minutes walking distance) is USD 2,266 and apartments farther away is rented out at USD 1,893 per month.
+This means you need to be ready to pay an additional amount of USD 300 if you want to take advantage of metro stations for daily commutes.
 To generalize (if I may): apartment rents are 15% higher near metro stations than local average.

 ![](/images/misc/apartment-rent2.jpg)